 Included: Hotel pick up & drop off in Reykjavik, Guided tour in a minibus, Hotel room with bathroom for 3 nights, Hotel breakfast on 3 mornings

-Bring with you: Warm clothes, sturdy shoes, a raincoat.
-We provide the ice crampons for the ice caving tour, and they cannot be attached to normal shoes.
+Bring with you: Warm clothes, sturdy hiking boots and waterproof clothing.
+We provide the ice crampons for the ice caving tour and they cannot be attached to normal shoes so please make sure that you bring sturdy boots.
 To be sure you have shoes that suffice, we recommend renting shoes when you book the tour.

 Drop-off information: We drop you off at your hotel or a nearby authorized meeting point between 20:00 and 23:00, depending on weather and road conditions.